Gabulhas/Garbage-Lisp/DOCS.md

 ### all
 Evaluates every argument (variadic arguments) and returns nil.
-This function encapsulates/surrounds all the inner expressions that resulted from parsing.
+This function encapsulates/surrounds all the expressions that resulted from parsing.
 Usage: `(all EXP1 EXP2 EXP3 EXP4 EXP5)`

 ```lisp